SimPleased/Password-Game-Check-URL/README.md

-This is a tool for checking if a URLs format wont break rule 9 or rule 18.
+This is a tool for checking if a URLs format wont break rules: 5, 9 and 18.

 How to use: